 Jesus was not teaching in parables in his response to Philip.
 If Jesus wanted his disciples to believe he was God the Father, He could have stated, “I am the Father, I am standing right here before you.”
 But the fact is, Jesus never once claimed to be God during His lifetime (on Earth or in Heaven).
-Jesus is not a liar, pretender or a fake.
+Jesus is not a liar, pretender, or a fake.
 Jesus never said he was God, he never pretended to be God and he never tried to make anyone believe it either.

 So when we look at the teachings of the men Jesus personally selected and taught (the Apostles) and what they taught others it becomes impossible to deny that what many churches are teaching today is not the same.
-These men actually knew Jesus personally, they followed him throughout his ministry, they ate with him, watched his life and his ministry; I believe they were more of an authority on the teachings of Jesus than any of us especially when they received it directly from Jesus Christ.
-None of these men, those that were closest to Jesus, believed, preached or taught anyone that Jesus was God the Father.
+These men actually knew Jesus personally, they followed him throughout his ministry, ate with him, and watched his life and his ministry; I believe they were more of an authority on the teachings of Jesus than any of us especially when they received it directly from Jesus Christ.
+None of these men, those that were closest to Jesus, believed, preached, or taught anyone that Jesus was God the Father.
 These men are the men Jesus trusted to carry his gospel into the entire world, in the New Testament writings these men, especially Paul, clearly delineate between God and Jesus.
-They are not confused, they are not contradicting the teachings of Jesus Christ, they are carrying the message they were given without adding to or taking away from the truth they were handed.
+They are not confused, they are not contradicting the teachings of Jesus Christ, and they are carrying the message they were given without adding to or taking away from the truth they were handed.

 Many pastors today preach with great vigor and with great conviction but their message (if preaching Jesus to be God the Father) is not one taught by any of the Apostles, those men that knew Jesus well enough to count it an honor to die for his message.
 I certainly believe the Apostles will be caught up in the air to be with Christ when Christ returns, not only for the life they lived but also for believing Jesus to be the Son of God as they taught.
 Not one of these men taught Jesus was God the Father.
 In fact here is what the record declares (John 6:69 – “And we believe and are sure that thou art that Christ, the Son of the living God.”)

-Surprisingly, people even manage to ignore the proceeding passage that follows (John 14:7-9) and clarifies Jesus statement.
+Surprisingly, people even manage to ignore the proceeding passage that follows (John 14:7-9) and clarifies Jesus’ statement.